 1. FRC/successor letters to companies should be published openly

-2. Auditors should publish an “acceptable” eps range
+2. Auditors should audit the non-GAAP earnings number and publish an “acceptable” eps range

 3. Audit committees should disclose any conflicts with audit firm

 4. Audit committee should receive a formal report from the company’s broker on short interest in the stock with explanations.